 Triads

-Augmented triads are similar to major triads, utilizing the root and major third (3rd scale degree of the major scale) to construct an augmented chord, however, the 5th note of the scale is, as the name implies augmented e.g. raised half a step (semitone).
+Augmented triads are similar to major triads, utilizing the root and major third (3rd scale degree of the major scale), however, the 5th note of the scale is, as the name implies augmented e.g. raised half a step (semitone).

 Seventh chords

-Again, if this doesn’t make a lot of sense right now, don’t despair, this will become much clearer as we go along.
+Again, if this doesn’t make sense right now, don’t worry, this will become much clearer as we go along.
+You can also read my guide to 7th chords here if you would like to learn more.

 What are Scale Degrees?